Diffraction measures and patterns of the complex dimensions of self-similar fractal strings. I. The lattice case: Diffraction and Complex Dimensions of Fractal Strings

 According to \cite[Theorem 1.10]{lapidus2012fractal} (see also \cite{lapidus1993vibrations}), the abscissa of convergence $\sigma_{\mathcal{L}}$ of a fractal string $\mathcal{L}$ coincides with the dimension $D_{\mathcal{L}}$ of $\mathcal{L}$: $\sigma_{\mathcal{L}} = D_{\mathcal{L}}$.

 The geometric importance of the set of complex dimensions of a fractal string $\mathcal{L}$ with boundary $\Omega$ (see Definition \ref{complex dimensions} below), which always includes its inner Minkowski dimension $D_{\mathcal{L}}$ (see, e.g., \cite[Chapter 1]{lapidus2012fractal}),\footnote{More specifically, this is so provided $\zeta_{\mathcal{L}}$ admits a meromorphic continuation to a neighborhood of $D_{\mathcal{L}}$.
-Again, this is the case for all self-similar strings, for example.} is apparent in, for example, the complex dimensions appear in an essential way in the explicit formula for the volume $V(\varepsilon)$ of the inner tubular neighborhood of the boundary $\partial\Omega$; see the corresponding ``fractal tube formulas'' obtained in Chapter 8 of \cite{lapidus2012fractal}.
+Again, this is the case for all self-similar strings, for example.} can be justified as follows: the complex dimensions appear in an essential way in the explicit formula for the volume $V(\varepsilon)$ of the inner tubular neighborhood of the boundary $\partial\Omega$; see the corresponding ``fractal tube formulas'' obtained in Chapter 8 of \cite{lapidus2012fractal}.

 \begin{definition} Suppose $\zeta_{\mathcal{L}}$ has a meromorphic continuation to the entire complex plane.
 Then the poles of $\zeta_{\mathcal{L}}$ are called the \textit{complex dimensions} of $\mathcal{L}$. \end{definition}